This post may contain affiliate links for the products mentioned. Please read my Disclosures tab for more info.

 Steamboat Natchez Calliope Music

-The sound is always loud and generally either loved or hated by the listeners.
-Calliope music on the Steamboat Natchez plays from an upper deck pipe organ, powered by steam.
-The music plays pre-boarding, which is audible throughout the French Quarter and surrounding neighborhoods.
 In the late 1800’s, showboats and circuses typically announced arrivals into a new town with a lilting tune.
-A circus would usually mount the calliope in an enclosed wagon, while showboats would use upper deck mounts.
-Morecraft Manufacturing company is one of few modern day businesses with skilled craftsmen available to build and restore calliopes, keeping this tradition alive in America.
+A circus would typically mount the calliope in an enclosed wagon.
+Showboats would more commonly use upper deck mounts, like the one you will find on the Steamboat Natchez.
+There are a few modern day businesses with skilled craftsmen available to build and restore calliopes, keeping this tradition alive in America.

 Steamboat Natchez: The Adventure

 The Steamboat Natchez Cruise tour is an easy way to see the city from a different perspective.
-During the route, a public address system is used to communicate about the sights of interest along the route.
+During the route, a public address system is used to communicate about the sights of interest along the route, with a trained guide directing guests to look at various points of interest.

 If You Go